kesslerjohn/kesslerjohn.github.io/_drafts/soma-cubes.md

 This idea came to me from a book of puzzles written by Martin Gardner in the late 20th century. _TODO: Give book name/link if possible._ The puzzle is made up of 7 pieces - the first of which is composed of 3 cubes, while the remaining 6 are each composed of four cubes.
 Gardner provides a handy illustration of the puzzle pieces:

 ![](../images/soma_cubes/gardner's_book.png "the pieces that make up a Soma Cube puzzle")

+I used this as a guide to make my copy of the puzzle.
+I also needed some wooden blocks - I thought my local antiques store would probably have what I needed.
+Sure enough, _Artifacts_ came through!
+I found a nice bag of wooden blocks with (mostly) uniform size and design for just $6, tax included.
+Before you say I got ripped off, this bag holds 48 red cubes, 3/4" on a side, with numbered faces! (plus two slightly smaller blue cubes, also with numbered faces).
+A set of 27 3/4" wooden cubes at Lowe's would have cost me around $10 - and those don't have numbered faces.

+So what's the big deal about numbered faces?
+It's not a compromise to buy these cubes, because the numbers give me the opportunity to add another level of curiosity to the puzzle; after all, there's a lot you can do with numbers [citation needed].
+One thing you can do is add them together